Necrolis/D2GSMonitor/README.md

 {
 	/* a name to uniquely identify this GS instance */ "gsname": string,
+	/* an override path to the D2GS.exe to use */ "executable": string,
 	/* URL endpoints used to send and retreive data */ "endpoints": {
 		/* URL to POST game & status data to */